 Default settings for new projects

 You can configure settings not only for the current project, but also for all the projects that will be created later.
-For example, you can set a particular CMake profile as default for all new projects.
+For example, you can set particular CMake profiles as default for all new projects.

 From the main menu, select.